 What do we mean by branding a tech business?
 What is branding?

 Branding determines the overall impression that people have of your tech business, the expectations they have and their perception of its “personality”.
 It is more than the characteristics, products and services of your firm.
 It captures your company’s ideals, standards and values.
-How your brand will be perceived and received will come down to user experience, however and wherever people engage with it.
+How your brand voice will be perceived and received will come down to user experience, however and wherever people engage with it.

 Step 1 - Branding a Tech Business: Defining the Brand